 - Review the “Employee Handbook” with particular perspective on providing an equitable workplace environment.

-- Consider all levels of equity in business and vendor relationships.
+- Consider all levels of equity in business and outside vendor relationships and RFP submittals.

-- Partner with outside organizations in ways that will expand our perspectives and engage new audiences.
+- Partner with outside organizations in ways that will serve our community, expand our perspectives, and engage new audiences.

 - Include other languages for interpretation in addition to English.

 - Review curatorial practices and public information to de-colonize and eradicate all biased messages and interpretations.

 - To re-envision the Education Division in ways that will produce a more inclusive and current interpretation of all communities who existed in the town of Salem.

 - Create physical spaces and interpretation throughout the historic district (not isolated in one building) to tell the story of multiple communities.
 IE: The Tavern Room of Reflection, St. Phillips Church, Hidden Town text panels in all venues.